-- (2) Future measures in response. - A. The finance department staff keeps abreast of the exchange rate trend through newspaper publications, internet system and professional consultation with banks. - B. Forward foreign exchange operations to hedge the risk of foreign currency debts and exchange rate fluctuations with reference to exchange rate trend forecasts.

-C. In accordance with the relevant provisions of the Financial Supervisory Commission's letter dated December 20, 2013, No. 1 O2O5373, "Guidelines for the Acquisition or Disposal of Assets by Public Companies", the Company regulates the procedures for engaging in derivative financial instrument transactions and strengthens the risk control management system.

-3. The impact of inflation on the Company's profit and loss in the most recent year and future measures to address it.
+- (2) Future measures in response. - A. The finance department staff keeps abreast of the exchange rate trend through newspaper publications, internet system and professional consultation with banks. - B. Forward foreign exchange operations to hedge the risk of foreign currency debts and exchange rate fluctuations with reference to exchange rate trend forecasts. - C. In accordance with the relevant provisions of the Financial Supervisory Commission's letter dated December 20, 2013, No. 1 O2O5373, "Guidelines for the Acquisition or Disposal of Assets by Public Companies", the Company regulates the procedures for engaging in derivative financial instrument transactions and strengthens the risk control management system. - 3.
+The impact of inflation on the Company's profit and loss in the most recent year and future measures to address it.

-There is no impact from inflation in FY2020, but changes in the prices of raw materials required for production will still be closely monitored.
+There is no impact from inflation in FY2021, but changes in the prices of raw materials required for production will still be closely monitored.

-(2) The Company's policy on engaging in high-risk, highly leveraged investments, lending of funds to others, endorsement of guarantees and derivative transactions, the main reasons for profits or losses, and future measures:
+- (2) The Company's policy on engaging in high-risk, highly leveraged investments, lending of funds to others, endorsement of guarantees and derivative transactions, the main reasons for profits or losses, and future measures :

-The Company does not engage in high-risk, highly leveraged investments.
-Loans of funds to others: The Company's loans of funds to others are mainly due to business transactions and are made in accordance with the "Procedures for Loans of Funds to Others", with the total amount of loans not exceeding 40% of the Company's not worth. the Company's net worth.
+- The Company does not engage in high-risk, highly leveraged investments.
+Loans of funds to others: The Company's loans of funds to others are mainly due to business transactions and are made in accordance with the "Procedures for Loans of Funds to Others", with the total amount of loans not exceeding 40% of the Company's net worth

-3. The total amount of endorsement and guarantee is limited to 40% of the Company's current net worth, of which the amount of endorsement and guarantee for a single enterprise shall not exceed 20% of the current net worth, and the balance of endorsement and guarantee is NT\$900,000 and US\$21,000 as of September 30, 2010.

-4. The purpose of these transactions is to hedge the risks arising from foreign currency debts and exchange rate fluctuations.
-The natural hedge and the management of exchange rate risks by means of forward exchange contracts do not meet the requirements of hedge accounting and therefore hedge accounting is not applied.

-(3) Future R&D plans and estimated R&D costs.
+- Loans of Funds to Others", with the total amount of loans not exceeding 40% of the Company's net worth.
+The total amount of endorsement and guarantee is limited to 40% of the Company's current net worth, of which the amount of endorsement and guarantee for a single enterprise shall not exceed 20% of the current net worth, and the balance of endorsement and guarantee is NT\$900,000 and US\$24,000 as of 2021.
+The purpose of these transactions in 2021 is to hedge the risks arising from foreign currency debts and exchange rate fluctuations.
+The natural hedge and the management of exchange rate risks by means of forward exchange contracts do not meet the requirements of hedge accounting and therefore hedge accounting is not applied. not applied. - (3) Future R&D plans and estimated R&D costs.

-Item Topic R & D Expenses Estimated MPT Key influences on the success of future R&D 1 Radar Blind Spot Warning System Tail Light 4 million 4th quarter of 2021 The sensor system radar is combined with the technical development of a blind spot warning system.
-2 Heavy Duty Motorcycle ADB LED Headlight 5 million 4th quarter of 2021 Development of ADB headlamp technology for locomotives.
-3 CAN BUS communication full function LED ADB car headlight 8 million 4th quarter of 2021 CAN/LIN BUS design technology for vehicle lights.
+Item Торіс R & D Expenses Estimated MPT Key influences on the success of future R&D 1 High pixel ADB headlamp 8 million 4th quarter of 2022 Increase pixel in ADB headlamp to make it more recognizable.
+2 CAN BUS communication full function electric car headlight 8 million 4th quarter of 2022 Development of ADB headlamp technology for electric car.
+3 CAN BUS communication full function LED ADB car headlight 8 million 4th quarter of 2022 CAN/LIN BUS design technology for vehicle lights.
 Automotive ADB headlamp technology development.